acri-room/acri-sql/README.md

   - create a server account on WordPress

 - create_serverseries(prefix, num)
   - create server accounts
   - name of account is like prefix + 2-digits number

+- open_dayterm(date, start_hour, end_hour, term, pattern)
+  - open some terms of reservation in a day.
+  - the range is from start_hour to **an hour before** end_hour.
+  - term must be the duration of a time slot in hour.
+  - only the servers matched by pattern are opened. % is a wild-card.

 - open_dayall(date, term, pattern)
   - open the date of reservation all-day.
   - term must be the duration of a time slot in hour.
-  - only the servers matched by pattern are opened. % is a wild-card.

-- close_dayall(date, pattern)
-  - close the date of reservation all-day.
   - only the servers matched by pattern are opened. % is a wild-card.

 - open_rangeall(open_date, close_date, pattern)